MatyAlfonso/open-jira-app/README.md

 # NextJS OpenJira App

-To run locally, is the DataBase is needed:
+To run locally, the DataBase is needed:

 ```
 docker-compose up -d